What is SAP Security?

 Onapsis Assess for Vulnerability Management: Onapsis Assess uniquely provides focused and comprehensive vulnerability management for SAP applications.
 It provides deep visibility into the entire application landscape, automated assessments with detailed solutions, and descriptions of associated risk and business impact.
 Organizations gain an accurate understanding of risk within their critical SAP systems so they can make empowered decisions on how to respond, reduce investigation and remediation times, and achieve greater risk reduction with less effort.
 Onapsis Assess aligns InfoSec and IT teams with the visibility and context they need to quickly act on vulnerabilities that pose the greatest risk to the business.

 Onapsis Control for Application Security Testing: Onapsis Control provides application security testing for SAP applications, including the ability to review internal or third-party created custom code and transports, and automatic remediation for common code errors.
 It provides automated assessments, integrations with development environments and change management systems, and step-by-step remediation instructions so application teams can identify and fix issues as quickly as possible.
 Organizations gain automation and prioritization capabilities so they can reduce investigation and remediation times, accelerate development efforts, and meet project timelines.
-Onapsis Control empowers teams to identify and fix issues as quickly as possible – before they negatively impact SAP system security, compliance, performance, or availability.
+Onapsis Control empowers teams to identify and fix issues as quickly as possible – before they negatively impact SAP system security, compliance, performance, or availability throughout the application lifecycle.

 Onapsis Defend for Threat Detection and Response: Onapsis Defend enables continuous threat monitoring, detection, and response for SAP applications whether hosted in the cloud, hybrid or on premises environments.
 It leverages intelligent research-based alerts to grant security teams visibility into unauthorized changes, misuse, or cyberattacks targeting these applications as well as zero-day threat protection, based on the threat intelligence from Onapsis Research Labs.
 Security Operations Center (SOC) and Incident Response Teams can automatically monitor for more than 2,000 threat indicators as well as create custom alarms that include in-depth threat intelligence, detailed explanation of business risk, and contextual attack notifications.
 Integrations with best-in-class SIEMs, custom workflows, and notifications accelerate root cause analysis and improve incident response times.